olenadm/KendoDashboard/README.md

 # Dashboard built with some Kendo UI components

-## Kendo UI for React

-I
+## Grid, Custom Cells